About p44script

 webrequest(sub_endpoint, peer)

-to implement API commands in scripts.
+Is an event source which returns JSON requests sent to the scriptapi endpoint of the JSON API (/api/json/scriptapi). webrequest can be used, for example, with on(webrequest()) as request { ... } to implement API commands in scripts.
 The return value of webrequest() has the method answer() to answer the request.
-This mechanism can be used when implementing custom special web pages besides the standard web interface, or to provide custom API to external systems. - The first form without argument catches all requests sent to the scriptapi endpoint
+This mechanism can be used when implementing custom special web pages besides the standard web interface, or to provide custom API to external systems.

-and will only receive requests sent to that very endpoint.
-This allows implement multiple script API endpoints completely independently from each other by just having multipleon(webrequest(…))
+The second form specifies a sub_endpoint, such as "myendpoint" in /api/json/scriptapi/myendpoint and will only receive requests sent to that very endpoint.
+This allows implement multiple script API endpoints completely independently from each other by just having multiple on(webrequest(…)) handlers with different sub_endpoint arguments to webrequest.

-handlers with different sub_endpoint arguments to webrequest. - The third form additionally specifies peer, which represents the IP address of the request sender.
+The third form additionally specifies peer, which represents the IP address of the request sender.
 It is also possible to specify undefined for sub_endpoint to filter only by peer.

 request.answer(json_or_error)